AdobeDocs/experience-manager-core-components.en/help/developing/archetype/using.md

 ---
-title: AEM Project Archetype
+title: Using the AEM Project Archetype
-description: A project template for AEM-based applications
+description: Detailed usage instructions for the AEM Project Archetype
 ---

 # AEM Project Archetype {#aem-project-archetype}